7-12 Junior/Senior High Enrollment

 Using the link provided, any parent or guardian may complete an enrollment registration electronically.

-- Proof of Residency (photocopy of utility bill, house buy/sell agreement, or rental agreement)
+- Proof of Residency (photocopy of a utility bill, house buy/rental agreement

 - Photocopy of your child’s original birth certificate